kommitters/chaincerts-smart-contracts/vault_contract/README.md

 - `e`: Environment object.
 - `vc_id`: String representing the unique identifier of the verifiable credential.
-- `vc_data`: String containing the verifiable credential data.
+- `vc_data`: String containing the encrypted verifiable credential data.
 - `recipient_did`: String representing the DID of the credential recipient.
 - `issuer_pk`: Address of the issuer's public key.
 - `issuance_contract_address`: Address of the contract responsible for credential issuance.